fonticode/Rob-Proj-Source-code/README.md

 in the tutorial.
 2. Copy the controllers into hector_quadrotor/hector_quadrotor_teleop
 3. Copy the worlds into hector_gazebo/hector_gazebo_worlds/worlds
-4. Copy the world launch files into hector_gazebo/hector_gazebo_worlds/launch
+4. Copy the experiment.launch file into hector_gazebo/hector_gazebo_worlds/launch
+5. Change name of desired world to be launched in experiment.launch
-5. Change the world name in hector_quadrotor/hector_quadrotor_demo/launch/ indoor_slam_gazebo.launch to the desired world to be launched
+5. Change the world launch file name in hector_quadrotor/hector_quadrotor_demo/launch/ indoor_slam_gazebo.launch to experiments.launch
 6. Launch